anujaagarwal/Tone-Translator-Backend/README.md

 5. **[OpenAI API](https://platform.openai.com/docs/overview):**

-- Integrated to generate step-by-step instructions from text descriptions.
+- Integrated to generate tone of text and translate a text to the analyzed tone.
 - Utilized for AI-powered content generation.

 6. **[Postman](https://www.postman.com/):** Used for testing the apis in local